LimpidTech/vimpy/README.md

 Vimscript.
 This is done by abstracting Vim commands through a Pythonic interface.

-How does it use this?
+How does it do this?
 ------------------

 Check out [the example plugin][ExamplePlugin] if